kermitt2/arxiv_harvester/README.md

 Launching the harvesting command on an interrupted harvesting will resume the harvesting automatically where it stopped.

-If the arXiv metadata file has been updated to a newer version (downloaded from [https://www.kaggle.com/Cornell-University/arxiv](https://www.kaggle.com/Cornell-University/arxiv) or generated with [arxiv-public-dataset OAI harvester](https://github.com/mattbierbaum/arxiv-public-datasets#article-metadata), launching the harvesting command on the updated metadata file will harvest only the new and updated (new latest version) articles.
+If the arXiv metadata file has been updated to a newer version (downloaded from [https://www.kaggle.com/Cornell-University/arxiv](https://www.kaggle.com/Cornell-University/arxiv) or generated with [arxiv-public-dataset OAI harvester](https://github.com/mattbierbaum/arxiv-public-datasets#article-metadata)), launching the harvesting command on the updated metadata file will harvest only the new and updated articles (new most recent PDF version).

 ## Resource file organization